fhdm-dev/scoppy/docs/wiki/fscope-250k5-v2.md

 The currently selected voltage range can be seen on the channel badge at the bottom of the app screen (a number between 0 and 3).
 To manually select a voltage range, tap the channel badge and then tap 'Select input voltage range'.

 The actual values of the voltage ranges are uploaded to the app from the Pico when the board is connected to the Android device.
-If you make changes to the voltage ranges in the app they be lost when the board is next connected.
+If you make changes to the voltage ranges in the app they will be lost when the board is next connected.

 #### Signal generator (Rev 2)
 __(the following applies to Rev. 2 of the FScope board - see the back of the board for the revision number)__